|

 The TAO project: Definitions of El Nino

-La Nina, and ENSO Definitions of El Nino, La Nina, and ENSO El Nio (EN) is characterized by a large scale weakening of the trade winds and warming of the surface layers ... was later restricted to unusually strong warmings that disrupted local fish and bird populations every few years.
-However, as a result of the frequent association of South American coastal temperature anomalies with interannual ...
+The TAO project: Definitions of El Nino Definitions of El Nino, La Nina, and ENSO Definitions of El Nino, La Nina, and ENSO El Niño (EN) is characterized by a large scale weakening ... later restricted to unusually strong warmings that disrupted local fish and bird populations every few years.
+However, as a result of the frequent association of South American coastal temperature anomalies with ...